Birth to 3 Years Old

 Developmental Milestones and Early Childhood Intervention Services of Texas (ECI)

-Developmental milestones provide information to parents about the approximate age that children, on the average, can do certain things.
+Developmental milestones provide information to parents about the approximate age that children, on average, can do certain things.
 However, every child develops at his or her own rate.
 If your child is significantly delayed in developing skills as compared to these milestones, contact your health care provider or Early Childhood Intervention Services of Texas (ECI).

 ECI helps babies and toddlers with disabilities or delays in their development.
 ECI supports families through education and family services to help their children reach their potential.
-Services are provided in home and community settings and help children learn basic skills as part of their families’ daily routines.
+Services are provided in-home and community settings and help children learn basic skills as part of their families’ daily routines.